GEO: The Complete Guide to Generative Engine Optimization [2026]

 Search is changing faster than it has at any point since Google launched.
 And most B2B companies are not ready.

 Gartner predicts that traditional search engine traffic will drop by 25% by the end of 2026, as users shift to AI-powered search experiences — ChatGPT, Google AI Overviews, Perplexity, Gemini.
 This is not a distant forecast.
 It is happening right now.
-If you search for almost any B2B technology question today, you will get an AI-generated answer synthesised from multiple sources before you see a single organic link.
+If you search for almost any B2B technology question today, you will get an AI-generated answer synthesised from multiple sources before you see a single organic link — a behaviour Google has been openly documenting as the new default for informational queries.

-For technology companies that have spent years investing in SEO, this represents the biggest disruption since the mobile-first shift.
+For technology companies that have spent years investing in SEO — especially those working with a SaaS SEO agency on long-tail, intent-led content — this represents the biggest disruption since the mobile-first shift.
 Your rankings still matter.
 But increasingly, the answer your buyer sees is not a list of ten blue links — it is a single, synthesised response generated by an AI engine that has decided which sources to trust, which to cite, and which to ignore entirely.

 This is the world of Generative Engine Optimization (GEO) — and it is reshaping how B2B companies need to think about organic visibility, content strategy, and digital demand generation.

-We have been tracking this shift closely at UpliftGTM.
-We have tested content formats, analysed citation patterns across every major AI search engine, and built GEO into our SEO practice for clients across SaaS, cybersecurity, AI, and enterprise software.
-This guide is everything we have learned — distilled into a comprehensive, actionable framework.
+We have been tracking this shift closely at UpliftGTM — testing content formats, analysing citation patterns across every major AI search engine, and building GEO into our SEO practice and dedicated GEO service for clients across SaaS, cybersecurity, AI, and enterprise software.
+If you would rather hand the work to specialists, we maintain a roundup of the best GEO agencies and a separate shortlist of the best AEO agencies.
+This guide is everything we have learned, distilled into an actionable framework for B2B marketers, founders, and revenue leaders.

 What Is GEO (Generative Engine Optimization)?